Root Canal Treatment NYC

 Does root canal hurt?

 Depending on the severity of the infection there may be discomfort and sometimes pain.
-Dr. Lipner and his assistant work hard to ensure you remain comfortable throughout your procedure and undergo painless root canal treatment, as evident from many reviews left by his happy patients.
+Dr. Lipner and his assistant work hard to ensure you remain comfortable throughout your procedure and undergo painless root canal procedure, as evident from many reviews left by his happy patients.

 Dr. Lipner’s root canal procedure was painless and he took great care and precision throughout the entire procedure telling me what he was doing. – Ricky